 This fluoride paste is applied to selected tooth surfaces to give protection to the teeth that have early signs of decay or are particularly vulnerable to decay.

-A fissure sealant is a tooth coloured plastic coating, which your Dentist/Oral Health or Dental Therapist applies to the chewing surfaces and the sides of teeth that are at risk of decay.
+A fissure sealant is a tooth coloured coating, which your Dentist/Oral Health or Dental Therapist applies to the chewing surfaces and the sides of teeth that are at risk of decay.
 This is a very simple procedure that does not require local anaesthetic.
 This product contains fluoride, which gives added protection to the teeth.

 Glass- Ionomer Cement (GIC)